Refugees & Relief

-Refugee children in Turkey are safe, but they can’t go home again.
+Refugee children in Turkey may be in a safer place than their homeland, but there is deep heartache at the thought that they can’t go home again.

 When the country where you live is torn apart by war, fleeing to a safer country with your family brings immediate relief.

 But what happens when you can’t go home again – not just for weeks, but for months or even years?

 Thousands of children live in this “between” world in Turkey.
 They have fled the dangers of Iraq and Syria and now live as refugees.
 The smells of home are gone.
 The daily routines of school and family life are shattered.
 They call a tent “home” but it doesn’t feel like home.

 The International Needs team in Turkey is working to bring encouragement and relief to these refugee children and their families.
 A tent.
 A warm blanket.
 A jacket for cold days.
 Food.
 Shoes for growing feet.
 A cuddly stuffed animal for those lonely times when tears come.

 Ministering to refugees is a Gospel Outreach endeavor for International Needs.
 First, these people are hurting and need comfort.
 Meeting those immediate needs builds a relationship of trust.